werf/werf/docs/pages_en/usage/project_configuration/overview.md

 > Refer to the corresponding section of the documentation for details on the deployment configuration.

-## Giterminism

-To ensure consistency and guarantee reproducibility, werf introduces the so-called mechanism of _giterminism_.
-Its name comes from a combination of the words `git` and `determinism` and refers to "deterministic Git" mode.
-In this mode, werf reads the configuration and build context from the current project repository commit and, by default, does not permit the use of external dependencies.

-Any user drift from giterminism must be documented in a dedicated `werf-giterminism.yaml` file so that the configuration management process remains meaningful and the usage is transparent to all participants of the delivery cycle.

 ## Example of a typical project configuration

 ```yaml